Syed-Rahman-Mashwani/360-SFS/README.md

 -------------------------
 Open it

-modify first these two variable in SFS_360.java files as per your settings:
+modify these two variable in SFS_360.java files as per your settings:

 e.g.